thomashartm/sanity-commerce-demo/README.md

 This project demonstrates a small Sanity + Next.js demo.
-It contains example schemas and pages using static generation and preview mode.
+The Sanity Studio lives in the `studio` directory with all content schemas and can be built and deployed separately.

 ## Getting Started